- AWS.eu›

 The AWS European Sovereign Cloud will maintain key certifications such as ISO/IEC 27001:2013, SOC 1/2/3 reports, and BSI C5 attestation, all validated regularly by independent auditors to assure our controls are designed appropriately, operate effectively and help customers satisfy their compliance obligations.

-The SRF is industry and sector agnostic, as it’s written to address fundamental sovereignty needs and expectations at the foundational layer of our cloud offerings.
+The ESC-SRF is industry and sector agnostic, as it’s written to address fundamental sovereignty needs and expectations at the foundational layer of our cloud offerings.

 Yes, we are committed to earning customers’ trust with verifiable control over customer content access and increased transparency.
 We engaged NCC Group, a leading cybersecurity consulting firm to conduct an architecture review of our security claims of the AWS Nitro System and produce a public report.
 The report confirms that the AWS Nitro System, by design, has no mechanism for anyone at AWS to access your content on Nitro hosts.
 Find out more by reading our blog post.